A Robust Framework for Graph-based Two-Sample Tests Using Weights

 Theorem \ref{th:decompose} leads us to propose the robust max-type edge-count test statistic:

-If the graph is relatively flat and no hub is present, then $d_i$ is similar for all $i \in G$, and the weights have little effect.
-However, in the presence of a problematic hub(s), the weights control the influence of edges connected to the hub, resulting in improved performance.
-This makes the test statistic more robust to the underlying similarity graph and also resolves the variance boosting problem.
+If the graph is relatively flat and no hub is present, then $d_i$ is similar for all $i \in [1, N]$, and the weights have little effect.
+However, in the presence of a problematic hub(s), the weights control the influence of edges connected to the hub, resulting in improved and reliable performance.
+This creates a test statistic that is increasingly robust to the underlying similarity graph and also resolves the variance boosting problem.

 The analytic expressions of expectations and variances involved above can be obtained by combinatorial analysis under the permutation null distribution.
-The corresponding analytic expressions are given in Lemma \ref{th:meanvarori}.
+We present them in the following lemma.

 \begin{lemma} Under the permutation distribution, we have: